Semurp/CodeLouisvile-Project/README.md

 random number generator code
 and then returns one of the listed quotes as a response.
 That response is then displayed with my center div on the webpage.

+**To use the quote generator, just click the button that says "New Quote" in the center of the page.**